nilc-nlp/DNLT-BP/README.md

 The Dog Story and Lucia Story are two of the four narrative texts from the BALE  instrument.
 The Dog Story dataset is composed of transcriptions from the oral narrative production test based on the presentation of a set of seven pictures telling a story of a boy who hides a dog that he found on the street.
 This dataset consists of 106 narrative texts from Brazilian Portuguese speakers, where there are 82 healthy aging adults, 12 with AD, and 12 with MCI.
 BALE also includes a task of retelling and text comprehension of an orally presented story called Lucia Story.
 This test has 24 units of information, with possible alternatives, with 24 being its maximum score.
 This retelling test was applied to 9 Alzheimer's individuals and 80 healthy aging adults.

-The table below shows the demographics of the Dog Story dataset.
+The Table below shows the demographics of the Dog Story dataset.

 | Sample      | Group    |   Age |   Years of Education | CDR   |  Amnéstic   | Multiple Domains   | Gender   |
 |:------------|:---------|------:|---------------------:|:------|:------------|:-------------------|:---------|